Attilioo/Attilioo/README.md

 ### :man_technologist: I'm Attilio,

-I'm a Software Developer from based in :uk:
+I'm a Software Developer based in :uk:

 - 🖥️: I have experience as a Front-End Developer and Creative Director.